Example of Multiple Linear Regression in R

 Step 1: Collect and capture the data in R

-Let’s start with a simple example where the goal is to predict the index_price (the dependent variable) of a fictitious economy based on two independent/input variables:
+Imagine that you have a fictitious economy, and your goal is to predict the index_price (the dependent variable) based on two independent/input variables:

 • interest_rate